lubnc4261/Python-Terminal/README.md

 # Commands

-List of all commands so far...
+List of all commands so far... (only documented for the newest version)

 pc      -    os informations